AdnanHodzic/auto-cpufreq/README.md

 Issue can be mitigated by using tools like [indicator-cpufreq](https://itsfoss.com/cpufreq-ubuntu/) or [cpufreq](https://github.com/konkor/cpufreq), but these still require manual action from your side which can be daunting and cumbersome.

-Using tools like [TLP](https://github.com/linrunner/TLP) will help in this situation with extending battery life (which is something I did for numerous years now), but it also might come with its own set of problems, like losing turbo boost.
+Using tools like [TLP](https://github.com/linrunner/TLP) can help in this situation with extending battery life (which is something I used to do for numerous years), but it also might come with its own set of problems, like losing turbo boost.

 With that said, I needed a simple tool which would automatically make "cpufreq" related changes, save battery like TLP, but let Linux kernel do most of the heavy lifting.
 That's how auto-cpufreq was born.

-Please note: auto-cpufreq aims to replace TLP and after you install auto-cpufreq it's recommended to remove TLP.
-However, if for some reason you still need/want TLP installed and running auto-cpufreq doesn't conflict and [works great in tandem with TLP](https://github.com/AdnanHodzic/auto-cpufreq/discussions/176).
+Please note: auto-cpufreq aims to replace TLP in terms of functionality and after you install auto-cpufreq _it's recommended to remove TLP_.
+If both are used for same functionality, i.e: to set CPU frequencies it'll lead to unwanted results like overheating.
+Hence, only use [both tools in tandem](https://github.com/AdnanHodzic/auto-cpufreq/discussions/176) if you know what you're doing.

 Tool/daemon that does not conflict with auto-cpufreq in any way and is even recommended to have running alongside is [thermald](https://wiki.debian.org/thermald).